Fayed: The Unauthorized Biography

 Fayed: The Unauthorized Biography is a 1998 biography by Tom Bower of the Egyptian businessman Mohamed Al-Fayed.

 It was published in hardback by Macmillan in October 1998 with 496 pages.
 The book sold well and had sold 15,000 copies and been reprinted by November 1998.

 Following the BBC investigation into allegations of sexual assault and rape by Al-Fayed and the broadcast of the documentary Al Fayed: Predator at Harrods in September 2024, Bower wrote in The Sunday Times that "For decades, all this was known.
 And yet, Britain’s libel laws and a supine establishment allowed the criminal to escape justice.
 Exposing him now should shame those who knew the truth during his lifetime".
+An updated and revised version, The Fall of Fayed: Lies, Greed and Scandal, was published in 2025.

 Background

 Tom Bower is an investigative journalist and biographer.
 He had previously written biographies of the businessmen Robert Maxwell and Tiny Rowland.
 The Egyptian businessman Mohamed Al-Fayed had had a long adversarial relationship with Rowland which stemmed from their falling out in the aftermath of Al-Fayed's acquisition of the House of Fraser retail group which included the London department store Harrods.
 Bower had previously held the launch of the paperback edition of one of his two biographies of Maxwell at Harrods.
 Al-Fayed had assisted Bower with material for his book on Rowland.
 Michael Cole, Al-Fayed's spokesperson, said that "On the basis that my enemy's enemy is my friend, we gave [Bower] a great deal of useful assistance".
 Cole subsequently described the claims in Bower's book as "a travesty of the truth" and that "We helped Tom, and then he betrayed all of that help ...
 I don't have any personal animus against him.
 But I don't trust him".
 Bower was flown to Paris in Al-Fayed's helicopter to interview staff at the Ritz three days after the death of Diana, Princess of Wales in September 1997.
 Bower subsequently declined an offer of £400,000 from Al-Fayed to write his biography.

 Bower met Adnan Khashoggi at the Connaught Hotel to help him with research for the book.
 Khashoggi told Bower that Al-Fayed was " ... an unbelievable criminal and liar" and said "Be careful.
 He's dangerous".
 Bower was the subject of an entrapment attempt to get him to purchase "purportedly stolen photo albums in which Fayed had recorded his sexual conquests".
-The event bought their acquaintance to an end.
+The event brought their acquaintance to an end.